 11. Give her some personal attention.

 A lot of the focus has probably shifted toward your baby.
 Asking your partner how she’s doing will show that you care about her feelings and remind her that she matters to you—not only as the mother of your child but also as an individual.
 Offer suggestions if they’re requested, but simply listening or keeping her company will be appreciated.

 Early on in a baby’s life, nursing moms spend several hours a day nursing.
 This, along with sleep deprivation, can lead to one very exhausted breastfeeding mother.
 Household tasks that were easy to keep up with pre-baby are no longer so.

 Help your partner out by taking care of the cooking, cleaning, and laundry whenever possible (make sure she always has clean nursing clothes and maternity bras).

 Let her have some time to rest when the opportunity presents itself instead of feeling like she has to complete some form of “work” around the clock.
 If you have other children in the home, do your best to take care of their needs so your partner can focus on meeting your baby’s.

 Remember, you’re in this together.

-You play a vital role in facilitating a successful breastfeeding journey for your partner and baby.
+You play a vital role in facilitating a successful breastfeeding journey, and asking how to help with breastfeeding is a great first step.
 The continuous support you offer—both emotional and physical—will make a world of difference to your partner and may be just what she needs to feel confident in her role as a breastfeeding mom.